-- Beneficial ownership percentage is less than 1%. - (1) Except as indicated, the address of the person named in the table is c/o NexGel, Inc., 2150 Cabot Boulevard West, Suite B, Langhorne, PA 19667. - (2) In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of the Common Stock subject to options or warrants held by that person that are currently exercisable or will become exercisable within 60 days after March 30, 2020, are deemed outstanding, while the shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
-Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all shares of the Common Stock held by them.
-Applicable percentage ownership is based on 73,005,208 shares of the Common Stock outstanding as of March 30, 2020.
+- (1) Except as indicated, the address of the person named in the table is c/o NexGel, Inc., 2150 Cabot Boulevard West, Suite B, Langhorne, PA 19667. - (2) In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of the common stock subject to options or warrants held by that person that are currently exercisable or will become exercisable within 60 days after March 30, 2021, are deemed outstanding, while the shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
+Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all shares of the common stock held by them.
+Applicable percentage ownership is based on 102,893,779 shares of the common stock outstanding as of March 30, 2021.
 The inclusion in the table above of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of those shares. - (3) Joseph Steven has sole voting and dispositive power over the securities held by Aquamen Partners.
 Mr. Levy, the Company's Chief Executive Officer, holds a twenty percent equity interest in Aquamen Partners but does not have voting or dispositive control and disclaims beneficial ownership of these securities.
 The address for the Aquamen Partners is 321 W. 29th Street, Apt C, New York, NY 10001. - (4) Ms. Friedman is the spouse of David Stefansky, a member of the Company's Board.
-Ms. Friedman disclaims beneficial ownership of all shares held by Mr. Stefansky and/or his related entities. - (4) Johnathon Eckert and James Higgins shares voting and dispositive power over the securities held by MTNHW.
-The address for the MTNHW is 18 Club Way, Rumson, NJ 07760. - (5) Mr. Stefansky is the spouse of Esther Friedman, who owns 6,250,000 shares of the Company's common stock and is listed in the table as a 5% stockholder.
-Ms. Stefansky disclaims beneficial ownership of all shares held by Ms. Friedman. - (6) Consists of (i) 6,250,000 shares of common stock held through Bezalel Partners LLC, which is solely owned and managed by Mr. Stefansky and (ii) options to purchase 1,428,571 shares of common stock that will become exercisable within 60 days of March 30, 2020. - (7) Consists of (i) 12,505,001 shares of common stock and (ii) options to purchase 1,428,571 shares of common stock that will become exercisable within 60 days of March 30, 2020 - (8) Consists of (i) 8,000 shares of common stock and (ii) 2,964,282 shares of common stock of a restricted stock award that have vested or will vest within 60 days of March 30, 2020.
+Ms. Friedman disclaims beneficial ownership of all shares held by Mr. Stefansky and/or his related entities. - (5) Consists of (i) 3,660,714 shares of common stock and (ii) options to purchase 500,000 shares of common stock which are currently exercisable. - (6) Mr. Stefansky is the spouse of Esther Friedman, who owns 6,250,000 shares of the Company's common stock and is listed in the table as a 5% stockholder.
+Ms. Stefansky disclaims beneficial ownership of all shares held by Ms. Friedman. - (7) Consists of (i) 6,250,000 shares of common stock held through Bezalel Partners LLC, which is solely owned and managed by Mr. Stefansky and (ii) options to purchase 3,190,475 shares of common stock that are either exercisable or will become exercisable within 60 days of March 30, 2021. - (8) Consists of (i) 15,692,501 shares of common stock and (ii) options or warrants to purchase 3,346,725 shares of common stock that are either exercisable or will become exercisable within 60 days of March 30, 2021. - (9) Consists of (i) 2,527,276 shares of common stock and (ii) options to purchase 916,667 shares of common stock which are currently exercisable. - (10) Consists of (i) 8,965,594 shares of common stock and (ii) 1,383,333 shares of common stock of a restricted stock award that have vested but have not been issued as of March 30, 2021. - (11) Consists of (i) 37,096,125 shares of common stock and (ii) options or warrants to purchase 9,337,200 shares of common stock that are either exercisable or will become exercisable within 60 days of March 30, 2021.